-This template of a Weather Event Simulator (WES) guide borrows heavily from one developed by Rosemary Auld, which in turn was based on that developed and released in early 2002 by a host of talented individuals at the NWS Warning Decision Training Branch (WDTB) in Norman, Oklahoma.
+This template of a Weather Event Simulator (WES) simulation guide borrows heavily from one developed by Rosemary Auld, which in turn borrowed heavily from that developed and released in early 2002 by a host of talented individuals at the NWS Warning Decision Training Branch (WDTB) in Norman, Oklahoma.

-Many helped to produce this WES guide, especially, Kaba Bah and Jordan Gerth (CIMSS) at the University of Wisconsin - Madison.
+Many helped to produce this WES guide, especially, Kaba Bah and Jordan Gerth (CIMSS).
 Tim Schmit, of NOAA NESDIS Advanced Satellite Products Branch (ASPB) was also instrumental in the generation of this WES case.
-In addition, the GOES-R Algorithm Working Group (AWG) Proxy Team, especially Jason Otkin, is thanked for the high quality simulated data.
+In addition, the GOES-R Proxy Team, especially Jason Otkin, is thanked for the high quality simulated data.
 The GOES-R Imagery Team is also thanked, including Mat Gunshor, CIMSS.
 Justin Sieglaff is thanked for the weather summary.
-Thanks also to the many NWS reviewers, especially Marcia Cronce of MKX.
-Leanne Avila of CIMSS is also thanked.
+Thanks also to the many NWS reviewers, especially Marcia Cronce of MKE.
 Finally, the support from the GOES-R Program Office, via the Proving Ground project, is acknowledged.